ngspipes/main/docs/ToolsRepository.md

     "value" : "output.txt"
     }
 ```
+**Example 3.3: Example of an output descriptor.**

 In the previous case, the  `argument_name` is the empty string since there is no corresponding argument defined in the tool descriptor to set the name of the produced output file.

 The `outputType` can also be `file_dependent` or `directory_dependent`.
 An `outputType` is `file_dependent` if  its value is specified in an argument and there is no specific directory that is created for keeping the generated output file.
-As an example, and taking into account the previous example of `trimmomatic` for SINGLE END data, the output is described in the tool description as:
+As an example, and taking into account the previous example of `trimmomatic` for SINGLE END data, the output is described in the tool description as presented in Example 3.4.

 ```
 {